ethsana/sana-docs/docs/installation/fund-your-node.md

 If you have problems, please let us know by making a post in the [#faucet](https://discord.gg/kfKvmZfVfe) channel, we will do our best to provide tokens to everyone.

 Transactions may take a while to complete, please be patient.
-We're also keen for you to join us in the swarm, and indeed you soon will!
+We're also keen for you to join us in the sana, and indeed you soon will!
 🐝 🐝 🐝 -->